SaltyGoo/saltygoo.github.io/class/fi_hobgoblin.md

 You can gruesomely kill one of your minions to halve incoming damage, or to [frighten](/2020/11/10/extra-rules/#conditions) a humanoid.

 ## Bugbeardom
 When one of your goblins kills an enemy, it becomes bigger and meaner.
 Name it.
 Its maximum damage increases by 1 dice size and it gains 3HP.
+Cumulative.

+## Goblin Mastery
+Depending on your starting skill, you gain the following benefits :

+- **Wolf Rider :** You gain a [wolf](/monsters/boar) [follower](/2020/11/09/base-rules/).
+It is big enough to be your mount and knows 4 one-word commands.
+You can train it as you would any other beast.
+- **Legionnaire :** You inflict bonus damage equal to the number of goblin minions surrounding your target.
+- **Dumpyard Bully :** Your minions can be said to have any generic tool that could plausibly be found in a scrapyard.
+The tool breaks and the minion dies upon usage.
+- **Goblin Slaver :** You can sell your minions for the equivalent of a [bag of silver coins](/2024/06/26/currency/).

 ## Goblin Legion
 You can now find up to 4 replacement goblins each time you rest.